hashicorp/terraform-website/content/source/docs/cloud/workspaces/index.html.md

 # Workspaces

-Workspaces are how Terraform Enterprise (TFE) organizes infrastructure.
+Workspaces are how Terraform Cloud organizes infrastructure.

 A workspace consists of: